Kipkorir2017/DelaniStudioProject/README.md

 #### This a landing page of Delani Studio {22/07/2021}
 #### By ** Benjamin Kipkorir**
 ## Description
+This a Landing page of Delani Studio project, it has several sections, first section is About us, in this section you can learn more about Delani Studio, then Services, here you learn how we provide our services.
+Also there is What We do section ,get to know some of the things we do immediately we get contract for projects.
+There is Portfolio Section, get to see some of the projects done by Delani Studio, and finaly contact section, where you can leave a message, or reach to DELANI STUDIO.

 ## Setup/Installation Requirements
 * pc